HeraKumi/Hera-Anime-Dl/README.md

 # Hera-anime-dl
-This is a simple but yet a maintained anime download CLI client for downloading anime
+This is a simple but yet a animetained anime download CLI client for downloading anime

 # Installing hera-anime-dl via git clone method
 * Step 1: If you have installed node and npm (recommended latest version node 8) then you are fine, If you haven't installed node or npm I recommend using youtube to help you install it